SecureDevOps/veracode2rally/index.md

 Veracode2Rally handles that too.
 Developers can propose mitigations and be notified of their approval without ever leaving Rally.
 Using bidirectional synchronization, Veracode2Rally copies a proposed mitigation from Rally to Veracode.
 If approved, the next synchronization copies a notification from Veracode back to Rally and closes the ticket!

-See Veracode2Rally in action by checking out the 8 minute demo.
+See Veracode2Rally in action by checking out the demo.

 <!-- copy and paste.
 Modify height and width if desired. -->
 <iframe class="tscplayer_inline embeddedObject" name="tsc_player" scrolling="no" frameborder="0" type="text/html" style="overflow:hidden;" src="https://www.screencast.com/users/securedevops/folders/Veracode2Rally/media/4cbfee02-2c62-4485-85ac-77a4715a8510/embed" height="400" width="600" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>